Smaller Vehicles Becoming More Popular According to J.D. Power

-According to the study, 27% of all new car buyers have downsized in the last year.
-While the number is still relatively small, it was significantly better than the number of those who up-sized, at 13%.
-The remaining 60% of new car buyers stayed within their same class.
+According to the study, 27 percent of all new car buyers have downsized in the last year.
+While the number is still relatively small, it was significantly better than the number of those who up-sized, at 13 percent.
+The remaining 60 percent of new car buyers stayed within their same class.

 J.D.
 Power and Associates believe the results can largely be attributed to the leap in quality and equipment found in today’s small car offerings.
 Rather than being stripped-down, bare bones, econo-boxes that past generations had become accustom with, modern small cars are smaller versions of some bigger models that are associated with a higher level of quality, and are offered higher-up in a manufacturer’s vehicle range.

 According to David Sargent, vice president of global automotive at J.D.
 Power and Associates, the results clearly reflected the fact that new-vehicle buyers who downsize are no longer having to make the sacrifice that once accompanied the switch.

 While small cars have already been massive sellers in Europe, Japan, and other parts of the world, automakers are now focused on providing the U.S. market with appealing smaller models.
 Sargent also added that buyers may be surprised just how good some small cars are.